-Bath, galley and exterior outlets are connected to a GFCI (Ground Fault Circuit Interrupter), which is an extremely sensitive circuit breaker that will help to protect against severe electrical shock if a ground fault develops.
+Exterior, bath and galley outlets are connected to a GFCI (Ground Fault Circuit Interrupter), which is an extremely sensitive circuit breaker that will help to protect against severe electrical shock if a ground fault develops.
 If such a condition occurs, the GFCI will break the circuit by turning off the power to the protected outlets.
 Should this occur, unplug all the appliances on that circuit and press the reset button on the GFCI equipped outlet.